 Your business has recently recruited a rich and diverse workforce with a mix of genders, ethnicities, ages, religions and backgrounds.
 This fills that diversity quota you’ve been struggling to hit.
 Luckily now you can simply tick off the diversity and inclusion (D&I) box and be on your merry way… right?
 Unfortunately, diversity is only one part of the D&I puzzle.

-Without an inclusion culture, businesses are unable to reap the benefits that diverse teams provide.
+Without inclusive work practices, businesses are unable to reap the benefits that diverse teams provide.
 Put simply – diversity is like having a band with multiple instruments, and inclusion is allowing all those instruments to be heard.

 1. Practice diverse and inclusive leadership